How to Launch a Google Hangout on Your Chromebook

 Hangouts, one of the unique perks of Google's Plus social network, lets you talk face-to-face with up to nine other callers,.
 It’s dead simple to use, especially if you’re using a Chromebook.
 And if you know how, there's a slew of cool tricks for interacting with other Google services from a Hangout, such group-editing Google Docs, watching a YouTube video together, and sharing your display with the group.
 Eager to start chatting (and editing, and watching, and sharing, and more)?
 Here’s how.

-- Launch Google Hangout from the app menu.
+1. Launch Google Hangout from the start menu.

 When the video chat room launches, you'll see your video feed as a thumbnail at the bottom, along with thumbnails for other callers as well.
 The large video player is reserved for the person who's talking and it switches from one talker to another almost instantly.

 Invite People.
-The first option, the red silhouette with a plus sign, lets you add video callers.
+The first option, the silhouette with a plus sign, lets you add video callers.

 Then, enter the names of your invitees.
 Clicking Copy Link To Share generates a URL for the hangout you can send via means other than email.